Url: http://nprec.us/publication/report/part_3.php Archived: 15:52:08

 DOWNLOAD E-MAIL Chapter 7

 When Children Are Involved

 FINDING: Juveniles in confinement are much more likely than incarcerated adults to be sexually abused, and they are particularly at risk when confined with adults.
-To be effective, sexual abuse prevention, investigation, and treatment must be tailored to the developmental capacities and
+To be effective, sexual abuse prevention, investigation, and treatment must be tailored to the developmental capacities and needs of youth.

 In summer 2004, the Plainfield Juvenile Correctional Facility in Indiana housed nearly 300 boys, most between the ages of 12 and 18.